 The all-new 2020 Land Rover Defender will carry on the tradition of offering at least two wheelbase configurations.

 Some say it will even bring a third wheelbase labeled “130” but we’ll believe that when we see it.

 Following the first spy shots of the upcoming Defender that showed the five-door, long-wheelbase 110 version, we can now bring you the three-door, short-wheelbase 90 model.

 Shorter-wheelbase equals more fun off-road

-Here it is spotted for the first time near Jaguar Land Rover’s headquarters as testing has begun in the United Kingdom.
+We’ve spied it twice, the first time near Jaguar Land Rover’s headquarters in the United Kingdom, and more recently, undergoing cold-weather testing in Arjeplog, Sweden.
 As you can see, the Defender 90 is significantly shorter than the 110, making it even more suitable for extreme off-roading thanks to its vastly superior break-over angle.

 As with its longer sibling, it is completely covered in camouflage and disguise material but those can’t hide the boxy shape of the bodywork.
 Unlike the Defender 110, however, this particular prototype doesn’t feature a spare tire mounted on the side-hinged rear door.
 That likely means the full-size spare wheel will be an optional feature.

-Everything else looks just like the five-door prototype we saw two days ago — including the camouflage pattern with the cheeky #BEST4X4XFAR hashtag.
+Everything else looks just like the five-door prototype we previously – including the camouflage pattern with the cheeky #BEST4X4XFAR hashtag on the UK tester.

 New MLA platform will help improve ride quality significantly

 Despite the styling link to its predecessor, the 2020 Land Rover Defender is very much a modern vehicle and the technology on board will reflect that.
 Unfortunately, not much is known about the rugged off-roader’s underpinnings.